Publication Date: Wednesday Aug 20, 1997

-For the second straight year, Weekly readers chose, by a huge margin, Noah's New York Bagels, located at the always-bustling corner of Bryant Street and University Avenue.
-Noah's, which offers about 14 varieties of freshly baked bagels each day, drew 189 votes for its steamed-not-boiled recipe.
+For the third straight year, Weekly readers chose, by a huge margin, Noah's New York Bagels, located at the always-bustling corner of Bryant Street and University Avenue.
+Noah's, which offers about 20 varieties of freshly baked bagels each day, drew 147 votes for its steamed-not-boiled recipe.
 A Noah's shop is a slick combination of schmaltz and kitsch dear to the heart of any former New Yorker.
 Everything is kosher.
 There are no bagels-of-the-month in gimmicky flavors like pesto-pine nut or pumpkin.
 Cream cheese shmears, knishes and smoked fish and salads are available, and you can even pick up the Sunday New York Times there.
-In second place, with 85 votes, was Bagel Works, and close behind was House of Bagels, with 70 votes.
+In second place, with 62 votes, was Bagel Works, and close behind was Posh Bagels, with 43 votes.

 Noah's, 278 University Ave., Palo Alto, 473-0751

 Peninsula natives John Berwald and John Carroll made a serious research tour of Texas before opening Armadillo Willy's in 1983.
 The restaurant features "real Texas BBQ," including Willy's Famous Baby Back Pork Ribs and the award-winning St. Louis cut spareribs.
 Willy's is a hugely popular oasis of hearty flavors in an area top-heavy with Italian eateries and bottom-heavy with burrito joints.
-The Los Altos location (there are also Armadillo Willy's in Cupertino, Santa Clara and Sunnyvale and two in San Jose) sports shiny aluminum-siding walls, a big stone hearth and Southwestern scenes on the walls.
+The Los Altos location (there are also Armadillo Willy's in Cupertino, Santa Clara and Sunnyvale and two in San Jose) sports aluminum-siding walls, a big stone hearth and Southwestern scenes on the walls.
 Even if you've never been there, you still may be familiar with their food from one of the many events they regularly cater.
-Armadillo Willy's won by a huge margin this year, with 104 votes.
-In second place was MacArthur Park with 46 votes, and in third was East Palo Alto's Goldie's Barbecue, with 20 votes.
+For the second year in a row, Armadillo Willy's won handily, with 91 votes.
+In second place was MacArthur Park, and East Palo Alto's Goldie's Barbecue took third.

 Armadillo Willy's, 1031 N. San Antonio Road, Los Altos, 941-2922

-According to Weekly readers, the home of Palo Alto's best bread is at 2750 Middlefield Road in Midtown Palo Alto.
+For the second year in a row, Weekly readers have said the home of Palo Alto's best bread is at 2750 Middlefield Road in Midtown Palo Alto.
 That's where you'll find Phil Nasr's Harmony Bakery..
 Nasr, a lifelong Palo Alto resident and former pastry chef at Barbarossa, uses no preservatives and no artificial colors in his all-natural loaves.
-For the last year, Harmony Bakery has enjoyed greater visibility than ever, having moved to a new, bigger location--right across the street from the site of the old bakery.
-They even have a full juice bar now, serving up everything from smoothies to wheatgrass juice.
-In second place, with 59 votes, was Il Fornaio, and just behind was Le Boulanger, with 57 votes.
+For the last two years, Harmony Bakery has enjoyed greater visibility than ever, having moved to a new, bigger location--right across the street from the site of the old bakery.
+It even has a full juice bar, serving up everything from smoothies to wheatgrass juice.
+Harmony Bakery received 65 votes.
+In second place, with 36 votes, was Le Boulanger, and just behind was Il Fornaio, with 32 votes.

 Harmony Bakery, 2750 Middlefield Road, Palo Alto, 323-1815.